unisb-bioinf/causaltrail/CausalTrail.md

 - *None*: The data is already discret.

 ## GUI Usage ##
 The initial layout of **CausalTrails** gui is shown below.
 At the bottom of the window, there is a dock widget containing general information on the current session, labelled *Log*.
 As we see later, the middle area is used for network visualisation and query managment.
 At the top, there is a toolbar allowing direct access to the most important actions.
 Buttons are enabled according to the current status of a session.
-Thus errors caused by wrong user input can be avoided.
+Thus, errors caused by wrong user input can be avoided.
 In addition to the toolbar, there is a menubar allowing access to all functions of **CausalTrail**.

 ![](Pictures/CausalTrailGuiInitial.png)